-General-Data-Protection-Regulation or GDPR is basically a regulation that businesses will need to follow to protect personal data and privacy of European-Union (EU) citizens for transactions that occur within the EU states and for those businesses also who are outside but have the EU citizens data with them.
+General Data Protection Regulation or GDPR is basically a regulation that businesses will need to follow to protect the personal data and privacy of European-Union (EU) citizens for transactions that occur within the EU states and for those businesses also who are outside but have EU citizens data with them.
 Non-compliance would lead to hefty fines and loss of business for the organizations.
 GDPR will definitely set standards for all organizations to abide and they will have to put their systems and processes in place for compliance standards.
-Though the interpretation of GDPR leaves much to be sought, it says that companies must provide a reasonable level of protection for the confidential data and following are the key elements included in the GDPR; which include 1) the right to be forgotten, 2) obtaining valid consent and 3) access to data.
+Though the interpretation of GDPR leaves much to be sought, it says that companies must provide a reasonable level of protection for the confidential data and follow are the key elements included in the GDPR; which include 1) the right to be forgotten, 2) obtaining valid consent and 3) access to data.

 Data processing is the key element for organizations and this can include everything from using an employee’s data to process the payroll to using a customer’s information for targeted advertising.
 But now, under GDPR, the ambit of data processing has become structured and the users have to process the personal information by meeting the definition of legitimate interest.
 GDPR defines lawful grounds for data processing, which are as follows:

 - To deliver on either a current project or before entering into another